Lightning Ridge

 In terms of cultural diversity, Lightning Ridge records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Lightning Ridge's population, in terms of cultural diversity, closely matches the broader region's average.
-75.4% are citizens, 80.8% were born in Australia, and 88.5% speak English exclusively at home.
-Christianity is the predominant religion in Lightning Ridge, with 50.4%, compared to 55.9% across Rest of NSW.
+Lightning Ridge, when compared to its broader area, showed cultural diversity levels that were roughly similar.
+Its population breakdown was as follows: 75.4% citizens, 80.8% born in Australia, and 88.5% speaking English only at home.
+Christianity was the predominant religion in Lightning Ridge, with 50.4%, compared to 55.9% across Regional NSW.

 Frequently Asked Questions - Diversity